whage/thesis/thesis.md

 ### Advantages of dynamic languages

-**TODO: clean up this sentence: "Some of the following topics are mentioned in [@parmer-type-systems]."**

 #### Productivity, faster prototyping
 Dynamic languages have rapid edit-compile-test cycles.
 In the absence of a compiler, these languages favor prototyping and small scale software development where creating proof-of-concept systems quickly are crucial.

-- short term gains, long term losses?

 #### Reflection
 > Programs lives in files.
 To change a system, we must edit these files, recompile them, and restart the system [...]
 > Surprisingly little effort has been invested over the years in developing languages
 > that support run-time change to the persistent program state [@revival-2005, p.
 2]